-Compassionate, evidence-informed therapy to reduce distress from hallucinations, delusions, and paranoia.
+A gentle, evidence-informed approach that helps reduce distress from hallucinations, delusions, and paranoia

 People experiencing psychosis, schizophrenia spectrum disorders, or related symptoms